nabla-c0d3/fireclass/README.md

 from enum import Enum

-from google.cloud import firestore from fireclass.document import Document, initialize_with_firestore_client
+from google.cloud import firestore from fireclass import Document, initialize_with_firestore_client

 class MembershipLevelEnum(Enum):